GregJohnStewart/task-timekeeper/WebServer/README.md

-# Task Timekeeper Base Code
+# Task Timekeeper WebServer

-This is the base code library for Task Timekeeper.

-## This library...

- - Holds the Pojos that organize the actual timekeeping data.
- - Holds methods for common functionalities in order to provide a common, tested interface to make implementations as easy as possible.
-   - Methods for CRUD operations on that data (See ActionDoer)
-   - Time string parsing
-   - Providing ObjectMapper for de/serialization

-Functionality is largely split up in order to segment out pieces, so people can be selective about what they want to bring in.
+This is the code for the Webserver.
+Actual implementation being in the [Server](Server) directory.
+The [WebLibrary](WebLibrary) has common resources and pojos for interacting with the webserver.